 When downloading an app that runs in the background, this could mean that an app is able to click spam ads almost constantly.
 For the user, this can just mean a depleted battery, such as with the DrainerBot malware.

 But for the advertiser, it can mean that you see a lot of activity on your display ads but without the corresponding conversions.
-However, any conversions that are made may not be attributed correctly and chances are there will be a high amount of spoofed clicks before there is any type of conversion.
+To make matters worse, any conversions that are made may not be attributed correctly and chances are there will be a high amount of spoofed clicks before there is any type of conversion.

-Click spam differs from botnet activity in that the app conducts clicks autonomously, rather than leveraging the power of multiple devices for maximum effect.
+Click spam differs from botnet activity in that the app generates this huge volume of click spam itself.
+By comparison, botnets leverage the power of multiple devices to generate fake traffic to ads or links.

 As this type of click fraud happens within an app, it is usually the app developer that is the fraudulent party.
 These apps tend to be in the Google Play store and can affect Google Ads and Facebook display ads too.